HarishHary/blink/docs/internals/plugin-runtime.md

 ### Readiness

 The supervisor accepts `SupervisorStatusRequest` and `SupervisorStateRequest`.
-Its exact state reader requires a nonzero ready generation equal to the committed generation, a routable committed projection, matching desired snapshot generation and catalog revision, catalog readiness, an idle transition, and a non-draining lifecycle.
+Its exact state reader requires a nonzero ready generation equal to the committed generation, a routable committed projection, matching desired snapshot generation and catalog revision, a routable catalog, an idle transition, and a non-draining lifecycle.
 After Catalog reports drained, the supervisor fails remaining calls, answers drain waiters, and terminates.
 The subtree uses independent finite retry domains; cancelling a scheduled retry invalidates its token.

 ## Desired-State Transition